dixonlab/SLAM-seq/README.md

 vcf file was broken down into the different chromosomes (i.e. chr1.vcf, chr2.vcf, etc.) using split_vcf_by_chr.pl

-filtered SNPs on non-decoy chromosomes in hs38d5.fa were replaced with N using fasta_N_sub.py
+filtered SNPs on non-decoy chromosomes in hs38d5.fa were replaced with N using fasta_N_sub.py.
+Dependencies are pandas, math, subprocess, pathlib, and os.

-    dependencies are pandas, math, subprocess, pathlib, and os number of lines in hs38d5_Nsub.fa is 51471479
+number of lines in hs38d5_Nsub.fa is 51471479

 to extract only decoy: